Long-Range Ising Models: Contours, Phase Transitions and Decaying Fields: Contours

 \subsection{The definition and a discussion about contours on long-range Ising models}

 For a fixed configuration $\sigma$ with finite boundary $\partial \sigma$, the $(M,a,r)$-partitions will be the \textit{support of the contours}, subsets of $ \Z^d$ where every point is incorrect.
-The starting point for contour based phase transition arguments for $d\geq 2$ long-range models was Park's extension of Pirogov-Sinai theory, developed in \cite{Park1, Park2}.
+The starting point for contour-based phase transition arguments for $d\geq 2$ long-range models was Park's extension of Pirogov-Sinai theory, developed in \cite{Park1, Park2}.
 His methods applied for the problem in consideration in this work only allowed to study long-range interactions with $\alpha>3d+1$.
 At this point, although we are strongly inspired by the papers of Fr\"{o}hlich and Spencer \cite{Fro3, Fro1, Fro2} (See also \cite{Imbr1, Imbr2}) and the previous authors, we implemented slight modifications that allow us to cover all the region $\alpha > d$.

 The first point is that, differently from the original papers of Fr\"{o}hlich and Spencer, we have no arithmetic condition over the $(M,a,r)$-partitions, which means we do not ask the sum of the spins should be zero over the support of the contours.
 In particular, there is no constraints over the size of the contours they could have an even or odd number of points of $\Z^d$.
-In fact, for the unidimensional case, Cassandro, Ferrari, Merola, Presutti \cite{Cass} already made this modification in the definition with respect to the original definition from Fr\"{o}hlich and Spencer \cite{Fro1}.
 The definition is stated only in terms of the distances among subsets of $\Z^d$.

 In order to control the entropy (the quantity) of contours, we needed to introduce a parameter $r$.
 It is worthwhile to stress that in the original works of Fr\"{o}hlich and Spencer \cite{Fro3, Fro1, Fro2} the parameter $r=1$.